A personal injury lawsuit award can be received as a lump sum or as a…

 Writing a letter of intent (LOI) for your special needs child can help bring them family continuity and comfort after you are gone.
 As a parent, the most valuable asset your child has is you and your ability to care for them.
 You, like no other, fully understand the nuances of your child’s coping mechanisms and what can trigger adverse outcomes.
 A letter of intent is meant to convey these broad personality traits as well as practical details of your child’s life so that in your absence, another family member or caretaker can make sound decisions about your child’s forward care.
 Don’t think a letter of intent is something to write when you get older.
 Parents of all ages with special needs children should have a letter of intent, review it annually, and update its contents, if appropriate.
-Accidents and illness that may befall you are as prevalent a need to have a letter of intent as is your eventual death.
+Accidents and illnesses that may befall you are as prevalent a need to have a letter of intent as is your eventual death.

 Though an LOI is not a legal document, it is one of the most important documents a parent can prepare for the future well-being of their special needs child.
 The letter plays a central role in your child’s special needs plan by putting your perspective on the details of their life.
 You can begin your letter by identifying the categories you want to address and then filling in details.
 There are templates of LOI available on the internet, and you might want to use one as a starting point for your letter if you feel overwhelmed and need some structure to begin.